chiElephant/Testimonial-Grid/readme.md

-# Simple Tailwind CSS Starter
+# Testimonial Grid

-This is an extremley simple setup to develop Tailwind projects.
-This will be used in my Tailwind From Scratch course.
+This is an extremley simple setup Tailwind project exhibiting the library's ability to easyily structure layouts in a grid format.

 ## Usage